toddync/meimei/README.md

 -   [ ] Plugin system
 -   [ ] Mobile version

-## 💖 A Gift for a Friend
+## 🎁 A Gift for a Friend

-Meimei was created as a request and a parting gift for a close friend, which goes by the same nickname.
-As life takes us on different paths, this project is my way of saying thank you—for the time shared, the conversations, and the inspiration that led to its creation.
-It’s a small gesture, but one made with care, and I hope it serves as something meaningful and useful.
+Meimei was created as a special birthday gift for a dear friend who shares the same nickname.
+This is my way of saying thank you—for the memories, the conversations, and the inspiration that sparked this little project.
+It’s a heartfelt gesture, made with love, and I hope it brings a bit of joy and meaning in return.

-Even beyond its original purpose, Meimei is for anyone who values a simple, thoughtful writing experience.
-Whether you're jotting down thoughts, crafting stories, or organizing ideas, I hope it helps in some way.
+Though it began as a personal gift, Meimei is meant for anyone who enjoys a quiet, thoughtful space to write.
+Whether you're scribbling ideas, journaling, or crafting stories, I hope it brings something helpful and kind to your day.

-## 📜 License

-Meimei is open-source and licensed under the MIT License.